-It took courage to open your heart to us about your desire to cross-dress, and we don’t take your trust for granted.
+It took courage to open your heart to us, and we don’t take your trust for granted.
 We respect your honesty and vulnerability, and we want to come alongside you in any way we can.

 At the outset, we want to let you know that Focus on the Family is a Christian organization that draws its beliefs about human sexuality from the Bible.
 As context for answering your question, then, we need to look at some basic Christian principles.
 (Sometimes non-Christians feel that a biblical view on topics such as sexuality seems random and arbitrary.
 But our perspective is a logical outgrowth of examining what God intended within His created design.)

 Scripture tells us that the distinction between male and female is foundational to our identity as human beings created in God’s image.
 Also, it makes clear that sex is the Creator’s gift to a husband and wife within the exclusive bond of marriage.
 The following thoughts are based on these biblical doctrines that have been integral to church teaching for two thousand years.

 There are at least three ways that cross-dressing falls short of God’s design for healthy sexuality: